harrietrc/loadimpact-docs/jekyll/_v4/integrations/jenkins-integration.md

 In this example, the load test is triggered in the "test" stage.
 We first set our `K6K6CLOUD_TOKEN` as an environment variable, if you are following this example exactly, replace `INSERT_MY_API_TOKEN_HERE` with your actual token.
 Next, we check if the build node the pipeline is being executed on is a windows or unix box.
 We then execute the correct command based on the outcome of that.

-Note: This test will execute k6 locally, and stream results to the Load Impact cloud service.
-Alternatively, you can execute solely on the Load Impact cloud service by
+Note: This test will execute k6 locally, and stream results to the LoadImpact cloud service.
+Alternatively, you can execute solely on the LoadImpact cloud service by

 ## Execute